-11 The disturbance cap stipulates that BLM cannot permit activities on BLM lands that would result in temporary or permanent disturbances to more than 3 percent of the total habitat in the PHMA, regardless of land ownership.
+12 The disturbance cap applies to PHMA within 1) PHMA associated with a greater sage-grouse population area, and 2) the project authorization scale.
+Therefore, there are two separate disturbance cap calculations that BLM considers.
+The disturbance caps stipulates that BLM cannot permit activities on BLM lands that would result in temporary or permanent disturbances to more than 3 percent of the total habitat in the PHMA, regardless of land ownership.
 In the PHMA, discrete anthropogenic disturbances (temporary or permanent) must be managed so they cover less than 3 percent of PHMA associated with a greater sage-grouse population area.
-If the 3-percent cap is exceeded, then no further disturbances are permitted by BLM in the PHMA until the disturbance has been reduced to less than the cap.
+If either of the 3-percent caps areis exceeded, then no further disturbances are permitted by BLM in the PHMA until the disturbance has been reduced to less than the cap.